-What is not to love about cruises, right?
-You get on board, you get your large adult beverage (often served in a coconut shell) and you chill as every need you could imagine is already taken care of for you.
+What’s not to love about cruises, right?
+You get on board, you get your large adult beverage (often served in a coconut shell), and you get to chill as your every need is taken care of for you.

 Cruises are a nice high-ticket item that you can promote on your blog as a travel blogger and affiliate.

-Check out these few popular companies to start, but there are tons of smaller operators and booking services which you can also use.
-Many of the larger sites I recommend above in the flights and hotels section also to Cruises.
+Check out these popular companies to start, but know that there are tons of smaller operators and booking services which you can also use.
+Many of the larger sites I recommend above in the flights and hotels section also do cruises.

-Talking about tours that you have taken on your trips is a great way to build content for your travel blog.
-It gives you something to talk about, interest points and a unique experience of a city or place that you otherwise might not have experienced if you were just exploring on your own.
+Talking about tours you’ve taken on your trips is a great way to build content for your travel blog.
+It gives you something to talk about, interest points, and a unique perspective on a city or place you otherwise might not have experienced if you were just exploring on your own.

-Tour affiliate programs are then an excellent way to extend on that recommendation to earn as an affiliate.
+Tour affiliate programs are an excellent way to extend on that recommendation and earn as an affiliate.

 - TakeTours (3-5% on sales)